-Joy Masabarakiza is an eighteen-year-old student from Zambia excited to be studying Dietetics at Tarrant County Community College starting in January!
+Joy Masabarakiza is an eighteen-year-old student from Zambia excited to be studying Nutrition at Tarrant County College starting in January!

 Joy was raised in Zambia but her parents, Emile and Florence, come from a small country in East Africa called Burundi.
 They fled during the country’s civil war and genocide in 1993, met, got married and found refuge in Zambia where Joy and her siblings were born.
 Emile is a pastor at a local church and Florence is a primary school teacher.